NickReinlein/GilGoblin/README.md

 * :heavy_check_mark:  The minimum price of the vendor or the crafting cost or the market board is used to calculate a minimum cost
 * :heavy_check_mark:  The profitability per item is calculated based on the difference of current market prices and the estimated minimum cost
 * :heavy_check_mark:  A crafting calculator that breaks down recipes to ingredients
-* :heavy_check_mark:  Top things to craft
+* :heavy_check_mark:  Top things to craft for a given FFXIV server/world

+*Upcoming*:

+* :construction:  A new service to pre-calculate costs and profits
-* :construction:  A website displaying the top crafts for each profession for each world
+* :construction:  A website displaying the top crafts for each world

 *Nice-to-have*:

 * :question: Top things to gather
 * :question: Advanced filtering: Enter class levels to filter available recipes
+* :construction:  A website displaying the top crafts, *for each profession*, for each world

 *Not currently on the product roadmap*:

 * :heavy_multiplication_x: Filter for HQ/NQ
+* :heavy_multiplication_x: Any interactions with the market board or in-game

 ## Docker Images